-Email is not a secure medium, if a company you trust requires access to sensitive information they should provide a secure portal for you to enter the information.
+This is especially true for email, which is one of the most-used communication channels across all industries.
+Email is not a secure medium: if a company you trust requires access to sensitive information, they should provide a secure portal for you to enter the information.
 A secure website has a green “https” on the left, before the URL.
 Never submit sensitive information to websites that are not protected by https.

-Phishing e-mails do a great job of spoofing legitimate addresses, creating realistic links, and mirroring the websites you know and trust.
-In some cases, the link may appear to be from a legitimate website, but when you mouse over, it is actually linked to a completely different domain.
+Phishing emails do a great job of spoofing legitimate addresses, creating realistic links, and mirroring the websites you know and trust... and are a large part of why most anti-phishing strategies fail.
+In some cases, the link may appear to be from a legitimate website; however, when you mouse over, it is linked to a completely different domain.

-If you get an email requesting personal info, that you think is legitimate, don’t click links because it may redirect you to a malicious website and attempt to collect your personal information.
-Instead, browse to the company’s website and search for the content you’re interested in.
+If you get an email requesting personal info you think is legitimate, don’t click links because it may redirect you to a malicious website and attempt to collect your personal information.
+Instead, browse the company’s website and search for the content you’re interested in manually.

 Be suspicious of unexpected e-mails with attachments; especially if the e-mail body indicates the file is password protected.
 This is a common method attackers use to avoid being detected by your antivirus.
 Downloading attachments is fine when you know the sender, are expecting attachments, and the email you receive seems very specific to your relationship with the sender.
 If you receive an unexpected message containing an attachment, with a generic message (even if you know the sender), be wary.

-These emails often utilize scare tactics and instill a sense of urgency to get you to act; it may sound like “URGENT: Someone is sharing this picture of you” or “IMPORTANT: See attached legal document”, if you click the link, you may download malicious content onto your computer.
-Best case scenario, you have a bunch of pop-ups on your computer, worst case scenario, a hacker now has access to your computer or is logging your keystrokes to allow unauthorized access to your accounts.
+These emails often utilize scare tactics and instil a sense of urgency to get you to act; it may sound like “URGENT: Someone is sharing this picture of you” or “IMPORTANT: See the attached legal document”, if you click the link, you may download malicious content onto your computer.
+Best case scenario: you have a bunch of pop-ups on your computer.
+Worst case scenario: a hacker now has access to your computer or is logging your keystrokes to allow unauthorized access to your accounts.

-If you receive an email that you aren’t sure of, call the sender and confirm the content of their attachment.
-They might have had their e-mail compromised and not know.
+If you receive an email that you aren’t sure of, call the sender and confirm the content of the attachment.
+They might have had their email compromised and not know.

-Legitimate companies would not market themselves through “pop-up” advertising, and they certainly wouldn’t ask you hand over sensitive information, or download a product from a pop-up window.
-It is one thing to have a pop-up form on a companies website, but if you are on a website and an unrelated pop-up appears, be suspicious.
+Legitimate companies would not market themselves through “pop-up” advertising, and they certainly wouldn’t ask you to hand over sensitive information or download a product from a pop-up window.
+It is one thing to have a pop-up form on a company's website, but if you are on a website and an unrelated pop-up appears, be suspicious.

-This often comes in the form of anti-virus software claiming that your phone or computer is compromised and that you must download their software or app immediately.
-Many phishing scams use these sort of scare tactics to trick users.
+This often comes as anti-virus software claiming that your phone or computer is compromised and that you must download their software or app immediately.
+Many phishing scams use these sorts of scare tactics to trick users.

-Phishing scams can be very damaging, but can be easily avoided using these 5 tips.
-If you want to measure your company’s resistance to phishing attacks, contact us; we’d be happy to help.
+Phishing scams can be very damaging, but are easily avoided using these 5 simple tips.